 The human race is not as smart as it needs to be.

 Particularly selfish fuckers who spend their whole lives blindly immersed in wasteful indulgences as others suffer acutely nearby.

-Therefore I'm aiming towards a point whereby the root content of my wisdom website will not drastically alter; a bit like the bible.
+Therefore the root content of my wisdom website will not drastically alter; a bit like the bible.
 Don’t worry, I don’t believe in religion.
 So if it doesn’t flicker*flash*fast*, following the latest glitzy graphics, it’s as real life!
 Unless of course you're eternally on drugs....
 Hey there’s some positive aspects to a no change environment, as to not charging towards every whim or trendy-in.
 Fortunately for us Elvis wasn’t fashion-forced into disco dancing on TV like Lou Reed in the 80’s, Frank Sinatra avoided doing a dub reggae album with strings, Dizzy G had his own rap and Muddy Waters died before rave arrived.
 Although these musical genres certainly suited folks like the Gap Band, Lee Perry etc and the everlasting all-night-clubbing-crowd.